WEARING YOUR uscg approved Personal Flotation device

 • Inflatables are not appropriate for weak or non swimmers.

-Child lifejacket requirements
+Child personal flotation device requirements

 • Exceptions may apply when below deck or within an enclosed cabin.